Why do they happen?

 It is possible for problems with movement and balance to get better.
 Most people see the biggest improvements within the first weeks and months after a stroke.

 After this, recovery can be slower, but many people carry on making improvements and become fitter and stronger months and years after stroke.

 Find out more

 - Physical effects of stroke - our leaflet with lots of information about muscle weakness, spasticity and drop foot and how these problems can be treated.

 - Balance problems after stroke - our leaflet with lots of information about problems with balance.

 - Find out more about the physical effects of stroke on My Stroke Guide.
-As well as free access to trusted advice, information and support 24/7, My Stroke Guide connects you to our online community, to find out how others manage their recovery.
+As well as free access to trusted advice, information and support 24 hours a day, My Stroke Guide connects you to our online community, to find out how others manage their recovery.